AP14112/SQL_CHATBOT/README.md

 ## How to Get it Running

-Ready to try it?
  It's just a few quick steps.

 1.  **Get the Code**
     Grab the code from GitHub (or wherever you have it).